-Jesus was not seated at a typical table
+Jesus was not seated at a traditional table

 Almost everyone at one time or another has seen Leonardo Divinci’s depiction of the Last Supper which is the final meal Christ ate with his followers before being crucified.
 This famous painting is on the walls of many Christian homes and also inside of churches.
 If you have a copy of this portrait in your home, you may be surprised to find out that it is in grave error.
 The book and movie entitled The Davinci Code have made millions and people around the world have searched the picture for clues that are supposedly hidden within.
 It may all be for naught when you consider the facts.